 Cleaning regularly will mean your external-bi-folds will need little in the way of maintenance from a professional.
 As well as washing down the glass and cleaning the frame with soapy water, you should make sure the tracks at the bottom of the door are free for debris such as stones & leaves.
 You can also lubricate the locks and mechanisms with a silicon-based spray to ensure a smooth opening and running.

 Why Won’t my Bi-fold Doors Close?

 External Bi-fold doors not closing is usually a sign that there is a problem with the alignment of the doors with the tracks and some adjustment will be needed.
 Hinges can be adjusted with an allen key until the doors run flush.
 If the bi-fold doors are dropping or dragging out of the tracks, the hinge bolts may need adjusting on the doors.
-If simple adjustment does not work, it may be that you need to contact the manufacturer or a tradesperson to help if you are not comfortable with removing the doors for further inspection.
+If simple adjustments to your bifold doors do not work, it may be that you need to contact the manufacturer or a tradesperson to help if you are not comfortable with removing the doors for further inspection.

 What is a Traffic Door?

 A traffic door is like a normal door built that is part of your external bi-fold door.
 Quite simply, it opens and locks separately from the rest of bi-fold so gives you quick access to the garden or house without having to open the whole of the bi-fold door.
 You don’t need a traffic door but they do come in handy for quickly popping in and out of the house.

 What Colours are External Bi-fold Doors Available In?